dnschmitz/2021-ss-exponential-org-/coursework.md

 - Customised filtering and matching processes to process output of external attributes into internal organisation, using algorithms and workflow software

-- Especially critical for scalling globally
+- Especially critical for scaling globally

 ---